When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 Participation Is Required for the Process to Work

-Our approach: enforce the structure neutrally.
+Our approach is to apply the structure neutrally.

 Communication Agreements